 I need to receive your manuscript at least 24 hours prior to 8:00 a.m.
 (EST) on your scheduled start date.
 This gives us time to review the final price, to ask questions about the process, and to finalize the expected completion date.
 If I do not receive your manuscript at least 24 hours in advance and I have not heard from you, your project will be canceled and you will forfeit your initial deposit.
 If there is a possibility you will be unable to make your date, notify me immediately so that we can discuss it.

 How will we communicate during the project?

-You can call me, email me, text me, send me an IM on GoogleChat, we can talk via Skype or Facetime, you can send me a message on Facebook, Twitter, or LinkedIn, you can mail me a letter (old school!), or even send smoke signals (though I can’t promise I’ll understand the smoke signals).
+You can call me, email me, text me, send me an IM on GoogleChat, we can talk via Skype or Facetime, you can send me a message on Facebook, Twitter, or LinkedIn, or you can mail me a letter (old school!).

 You can instant message with me on AOL or Google, using Ljlogsdon@aol.com, or Ljlogsdon@gmail.com.
 My Skype ID is Ljlogsdon.